Nolonar/RM_Plugins-BustDialog/README.md

 For this to work properly, the plugin needs to know the busts' alignment, i.e. whether the bust images are left-facing or right-facing.
 - Left-facing means the bust is looking to the left.
 In the above screenshot, there is 1 left-facing busts.
 - Right-facing means the bust is looking to the right.
-In the avoce screenshot, there are 3 right-facing bust.
+In the above screenshot, there are 3 right-facing bust.

 The alignment can only be set plugin-wide, so all busts must be facing the same direction.
 The plugin will automatically flip them according to their side and whether they're supposed to be flipped.